bioinformaticsdotca/BiCG_2018/module10/lab.md

 ### Create a Configuration File

-By default, the storage client only uses a single cpu for its operation, so it's important to tune its configuration to your local environment if you run it on a virtual machine with mutiple CPUs.
+By default, the storage client only uses a single CPU for its operation, so it's important to tune its configuration to your local environment if you run it on a virtual machine with mutiple CPUs in order to make best use of the compute capacity and improved download speed.

 First, determine how many cores and how much memory you have available.